-Figure 6: Recommended battery type based on temperature
+Figure 3: Recommended battery type based on temperature

-Notes:
+Note:

-- The logger is not designed to run with rechargeable or Carbon Zinc "Heavy Duty" batteries. - Using battery types other than 1.5 Volt alkaline or lithium may result in poor battery performance and erroneous battery state indication.
+- The logger is not designed to run with rechargeable or Carbon Zinc "Heavy Duty" batteries. - The use of types other than 1.5 Volt alkaline or lithium batteries may result in poor battery performance and erroneous battery state indication.